 William Patterson is passionate about education.
 With more than 15 years of experience, Patterson currently serves as director of secondary education and federal programs with the Jackson Public Schools Administrative Office.
 He began as a teacher in 1998.
-In his current position, Patterson has primary responsibility for effectively directing, facilitating, coordinating and managing the successful short-term and long-term implementation of the Secondary Student Achievement programs for the school district.

 Dr. Elizabeth Phillip • 2009

 Dr. Elizabeth Phillip loves to help people as a chiropractor.
 Surprisingly, she wasn’t sure about going to college at first, but being recruited to play volleyball for the Jets helped set her on a new course.
 Today she and her husband, James, operate their joint practice, Phillip Family Chiropractic of Chelsea and Onsted.